 Overview of Container Engine for Kubernetes

 Oracle Cloud Infrastructure Container Engine for Kubernetes is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.
 Use Container Engine for Kubernetes (sometimes abbreviated to just OKE) when your development team wants to reliably build, deploy, and manage cloud-native applications.
-You specify the compute resources that your applications require, and Container Engine for Kubernetes provisions them on Oracle Cloud Infrastructure in an existing OCI tenancy.
+You specify whether to run applications on virtual nodes or managed nodes, and Container Engine for Kubernetes provisions them on Oracle Cloud Infrastructure in an existing OCI tenancy.

 Container Engine for Kubernetes uses Kubernetes - the open-source system for automating deployment, scaling, and management of containerized applications across clusters of hosts.
 Kubernetes groups the containers that make up an application into logical units (called pods) for easy management and discovery.
 Container Engine for Kubernetes uses versions of Kubernetes certified as conformant by the Cloud Native Computing Foundation (CNCF).
 Container Engine for Kubernetes is itself ISO-compliant (ISO-IEC 27001, 27017, 27018).